vuetifyjs/vue-cli-plugins/packages/vue-cli-plugin-vuetify-preset-base/generator/template/src/components/README.md

 Below are _examples_ of varoius project structures for **components**.

 ### Custom
-A custom component is one that is used in more than one place but is not generic enough to used as a _base_ component.
+A custom component is one that is used in more than one place but is not generic enough to used as a _app_ component.

 ```bash
 .